-After 25th May 2017 you will be unable to access the Power NI website, Keypad top up and Fastpay payment online services unless you take action to update your internet browser or your PC.
+As of the 25th of May we've updated our website to increase our security.
+You will be unable to access the Power NI website, Keypad top up and Fastpay online payment services unless you take action to update your internet browser or your PC.

 Your PC is running an older internet browser, which is not as secure as modern systems and you should consider upgrading to a more secure alternative.
 This is part of an industry-wide initiative to improve web site security.